Country of origin: Finland

-Juustoleipä, also known as Leipäjuusto or juusto, originally comes from Southern Ostrobothnia, Northern Finland and Kainuu.
+Juustoleipä (cheese bread), also known as Leipäjuusto (bread cheese) or juusto, originally comes from Southern Ostrobothnia, Northern Finland and Kainuu.
 It is known in English as 'Finnish squeaky cheese'.
 Other dialects have various names such as narskujuusto that depict the way that fresh leipäjuusto "squeaks" against the teeth when bitten.
 Among all its synonyms, leipäjuusto is the more commonly known name.